|Steps mentioned in this

 |More inside Credit Card Help|

-In times of economic uncertainty, it's even more important to put yourself in a solid financial position.
-One good way to do that is to dig out of credit card debt.
+Iit's always important to put yourself in a solid financial position, and one good way to do that is to dig out of credit card debt.

 A structured, disciplined approach can help you get out of credit card debt whether your balance is $3,000 or $30,000.
 Follow these eight tips to get out of the red as quickly as possible.